duksctf/duksctf.github.io/ressources/2016/ndh/invest/invest.md

 ## Solution

-The URL give the file [invest.pcapng](invest.pcapng).
+The challenge provided us with [invest.pcapng](invest.pcapng), a packet capture for us to analyze.
 With Wireshark we could extract several files with *File->Export Objects->HTML*.
-There was a *key.txt* file which contains in a binary chain.
-Interpreting the chain in ASCII shows that it does not look really random:
+Within the pcap is a file called 'key.txt', which contains a binary chain.
+Interpreting the chain in ASCII showed that it does not look really random:

 `G^cnI9^GG9G9G9G9^cnInI95^c95nInIG^95nI^cG^95^c^c^cG^^cnIG^95G^nI^c^cnI^c^c95G^^c^c^cG^G^^cnInI^c`

-There were several pictures among them one seems interesting:
+The pcap also contains several pictures; one in particular seems interesting:

 ![schematics](12767348_10208095326368148_1014857467_n.jpeg)

-We notice that this function takes 8 bit as input and output one bit.
+We noticed that this function takes 8 bit as input and output one bit.
 Among the downloaded they were 81 files with their name starting by *encrypt*.
-They were base64 encoded.
-We merge, decoded them and obtained a file which start with the string ``Salted__`.
+They are base64 encoded.
+We merged, decoded them and obtained a file which start with the string ``Salted__`.

 ```
 >binwalk merged.bin